harcokuppens/DOMjudgeDockerCompose/README.md

 to be used in DOMjudge.
 So for most languages you only need to install the compiler using the `install-extra-languages/install-languages` script, and then enable the 'language' in the web interface.

-See the page [Adding extra languages to DOMjudge](./Adding_extra_languages.md) for more details about how and why we implemented the `install-extra-languages/install-languages` script.

 The default judgehost has c,c++,java, and pypy3 installed, therefore by default only these 4 languages are by default activated, so you only need to activate the extra